sjsrey/ors/ors.md

 One possible antidote for this problem is to adopt  more open forms of collaboration.
 These would tap into  Linus's Law [@Himanen:2001dy]:
 > Given enough eyeballs all bugs are shallow

-In other words sunshine can be a strong disenfectant for the presence of scientific error as it strengthens the self-correction mechanism.
+In other words sunshine can be a strong disinfectant for the presence of scientific error as it strengthens the self-correction mechanism.

 There are a range of open collaboration models that are possible differing in the extent to which the collaboration is implicit versus explicit.
 An example of the implicit approach can be seen in this manuscript as I opted to make the entire writing process transparent by placing the drafts on GitHub.[^ors] By doing so, I have made the materials available to whoever is interested in reading the evolving manuscript.
 Readers who take the time to submit bug reports, or pull requests containing suggestions for additions, deletions and edits would represent collaborators.